Camden County under a coastal flood advisory until early Saturday evening

-On Thursday at 3 a.m. a coastal flood advisory was issued by the National Weather Service in effect until Saturday at 4 p.m.
+On Friday at 2:36 a.m. the National Weather Service issued a coastal flood advisory in effect until Saturday at 4 p.m.

 • Flash flood warning: Take action!